ERP shortlist for finance workflows

 Moderate

-Active partner community.
-Ecosystem depth varies by region and enterprise complexity.
+Active ecosystem varying by region and enterprise complexity.

 Strong

-Phased change economics.
-Modular rollout can help phase initial transformation burden, subject to scope and integration choices.
+Phased rollout can reduce initial burden, subject to integration scope.

 Project-dependent

-High transformation effort.
-Significant cost tied to scope, migration, and governance.
+High transformation effort tied to broad scope and migration.

 Moderate